Skip to main content

 11. Labelling questions: Use ‘Labelling’ questions when you want students to visually identify and name specific parts of an image or sections of text, making them ideal for tasks that require detailed recognition and understanding of components.

 Start by adding the question.
 Then, you can proceed to use the ‘Labelling tool’ section to access the options to ‘Add image’ or ‘Add text’ to insert the images or text requiring labels.
 Simply click on the ‘Add label’ option to add a label.
 Click on the four points on each label to draw arrows pointing to the relevant sections on the canvas.
-Finally, enter the correct answers in these labels to auto-mark student responses.
-If there are multiple correct answers for a label, separate them using a semicolon.
-Please note that these answers will not be visible to students.

 Group 7698.png